howl-editor/howl/site/source/doc/api/command.md

-From an implementation perspective, commands are specified as command definitions, which are simple tables, providing the name of the command, a description, a list of [inputs] and a handler that will be invoked for the command.
+From an implementation perspective, commands are specified as command definitions, which are simple tables, providing the name of the command, a description, an optional [input](inputs.html) and a handler that will be invoked for the command.
 While the [Readline] can be used directly to read input from the user, the command module provides an additional layer above the Readline that makes it easy to write a new command without having to deal with the Readline directly.
-It also offers a simple multiplexing over the readline, allowing for commands to have more than one input while handling the input instantiating and input switching.
+It also handles the selection of a specific command as the user types and the instantiation of the correct command.

 As an example, consider the `open` command (example slightly adapted to include the full paths of the needed howl components):